Akure: Cloud cover

 Over the course of the year, there are noticeable seasonal variations in Akure's average percentage of cloud coverage.

 Around mid February, the year's cloudier period begins.
 It lasts for 9.1 months, ending around November 15.
 Thence, and lasting for 2.9 months, the clearer season in Akure ends around February 12.
 The sky is clear, mostly clear, or partly overcast 49% of the time on average in December, the clearest month of the year in Akure.
 The cloudiest month in Akure is April, when the sky is overcast or mostly cloudy 86% of the time on average.

 Rainfall

 The total annual rainfall in Akure is 2,548 mm.
 With a typical 31-days of at least 12.7 mm rainfall, the rainy season lasts about 9.6 months, from February 6 to November 24.
 In Akure, September is the wettest month, with an average rainfall of 228.6 mm.
 From November 24 to February 6, the year's rainless season lasts for 2.4 months.
-With an average rainfall of 5.1mm inches, January is the driest month.
+With an average rainfall of 5.1 mm, January is the driest month.